samuelkhong/OpenStreetMaps/README.md

 ## Getting Started

-To get started with BearMaps, follow these steps:
+To get started with OpenStreetMaps, follow these steps:

 1. Clone this repository to your local machine.
 2. Implement the required functionality in the designated classes as outlined in the project description.